mixel-music/mixel-music/README.md

 <a href="requirements.txt"><img src="https://img.shields.io/badge/Python-3.11+-211951?style=flat-square&labelColor=211951"></a>

 > [!NOTE]
 > **As I’m focusing on preparing for the CSAT (Korean SAT) in November 2024, I will need to dedicate more time to my studies.
-Therefore, the application’s completion might face delays until at least the end of the year.**
+Therefore, the development may be delayed until then.**

 **mixel-music** is an open-source, self-hosted music streaming application developed with Python and Svelte.
 It offers fast performance, a simple yet attractive UI, and broad device compatibility, ensuring a consistent music experience across various platforms.